21 Companion Plants to Grow With Petunias This Season

 Geraniums

-Geraniums pair well with petunias in container arrangements.
+Geraniums pair well with petunias, especially in container arrangements.

 botanical-name botanical name Pelargonium x hortorum